Rock climbing: Rationale for variation

 Rock climbing includes a wide range of types and disciplines that vary with the style being adopted on the specific climbing route, the length and number of pitches of the route, the level and type of climbing protection that will be employed on the route, and whether the climb is in a competition climbing format.

 A climb can involve a combination of several types depending on the skill and risk appetite of the climber(s).
 For example, the famous neighbouring El Capitan routes of The Nose and Freerider both require big wall climbing techniques as they are over 1000 m high.
 They can be ascended using aid climbing (on either all or just on the hardest pitches of the route) or can be fully free climbed (The Nose is much harder and only rarely free climbed).
 As both are not bolted, they require traditional climbing protection to be inserted, and while it is most commonly done by pairs using lead climbing, they have both been rope solo climbed, simul climbed (particularly for setting speed climbing records), but only Freerider has been free solo climbed (see photo).

-The broad range of types is also helpful in giving novice climbers alternative paths into the sport.
-Once, the main pathway was starting as a 'belayer' to an outdoor lead climber on a natural climbing route.
-However, many modern newcomers now begin with the safest form, which is bouldering, and some never progress beyond it.
-While outdoor climbing and mountaineering clubs once played a key role in instruction, many climbers today start by taking lessons at indoor climbing gyms, either in bouldering or lead climbing.
-Some eventually join competition climbing teams and never really engage with the outdoor climbing scene.
-The wide range of types has helped more people access the sport in the way that best suits them.
+The broad range of types is helpful in offering novice climbers alternative paths into the sport.
+Historically, novices often started as a 'belayer' to an outdoor lead climber on a natural climbing route.
+Now, novices often begin with bouldering, and some never move beyond the discipline.
+While outdoor climbing and mountaineering clubs historically played an important role in instruction, novices climbers today often start by taking lessons at indoor climbing gyms, either in bouldering or lead climbing.
+Some novices join competition climbing teams and have little engagement with the outdoor climbing and mountaineering scene.
+The wide range of types of rock climbing has helped more people access the sport in the way that best suits them.